eu-digital-identity-wallet/eudi-doc-testing-application/doc/performance/performance_specifications.md

 ## Device and Environment Configuration

 Performance tests are conducted on two real devices across Android and iOS platforms.
-The goal is to verify consistent performance across different OS versions and device classes.
+The goal is to verify consistent performance across different OS versions and devices.

 | **Platform** | **Device** | **OS Version** | **Purpose** |
 |---------------|-------------|----------------|-------------|